-Renting with a Zero Deposit™ Guarantee is available through a large number of estate agents that have partnered with us.
+Renting with a Zero Deposit™ Guarantee is available through a large number of letting agents that have partnered with us.

-Use the map to find a letting agent offering Zero Deposit flats and houses near you.
+Use the link below to find a letting agent that offers Zero Deposit flats and houses near you.
 If your current agent is not on the map yet, tell them about the Zero Deposit option and that you'd like to rent deposit-free.

 A Zero Deposit Guarantee costs a tenant 1 week’s rent, so if your rent is £220 per week, that is the cost.
 The Zero Deposit Guarantee is automatically renewed on an annual basis.
 On renewal, there is a charge of £26 which covers the cost of managing the Zero Deposit Guarantee.
 Where there is a change of tenant under an existing Assured Shorthold Tenancy Agreement, the new incoming tenant will need to pay a £40 fee to be added to the Zero Deposit Guarantee.

 When do I pay for the Zero Deposit Guarantee?